-A unique feature of the Caliornia Central Coast is year-round whale watching opportunities available in the Santa Barbara area.
-From December through mid-February, Gray Whales traverse these waters on their southern migration and then they head back north from mid-February through the end of April.
-Additionally, from May to November, large pods of giant Blue and friendly Humpback Whales feed in the nutrient-rich waters between the coast and the Channel Islands, and there are many boat-tour operators in the area to assist your viewing and enjoyment of these incredible creatures.
+A unique Central Coast feature is the virtually year-round whale watching opportunities afforded visitors to the Santa Barbara area.
+From December through mid-February, Gray Whales traverse these waters as they swim toward southern California on their way to Baja California Sur.
+After calving in Mexico they head back toward northern California (and, eventually, Alaska), and from mid-February through the end of April they can often be seen swimming quite close to the Santa Barbara coast with their newborns.
+Finally, during the May-to-November period, large pods of giant Blue and friendly Humpback Whales feed in the nutrient-rich waters between the California coast and the Channel Islands.
+As you might imagine, there’s a varied selection of boat tour operators to assist your viewing and enjoyment of these incredible creatures.

-Another much smaller creature that returns again and again to a few different Central Coast locales (as well as other coastal areas in the state) is the Monarch Butterfly.
-They gravitate to Pacific Grove (near Monterey), Andrew Molera State Park (about 20 miles south of Carmel) and Pismo Beach (near San Luis Obispo) among other places, arriving in October/November and leaving the following January/February.
+Another much smaller creature that returns again and again to a few different Central Coast locales is the Monarch Butterfly.
+They gravitate to Pacific Grove (near Monterey Bay), Andrew Molera State Park (about 20 miles south of Carmel) and near downtown Pismo, typically arriving in October/November and leaving the following January/February.

 So, then, when are YOU coming to visit the Central California Coast and, perhaps the more important question, how long can you stay?